waku-org/specs/standards/application/reliable-channel-api.md

 For ephemeral messages sent via `sendEphemeral()`:
 - Ephemeral messages are NEVER segmented (if too large, they are rejected)
+  Rationale: Segmenting ephemeral messages would consume multiple rate limit slots without guarantees that all chunks get across, potentially wasting bandwidth on incomplete messages that provide no value to the application
 - `message-sent`: Emitted once with `chunk_info={chunks: [0], total_chunks: 1}`
 - `ephemeral-message-dropped`: Emitted if the message is dropped due to rate limit constraints
 - `sending-message-irrecoverable-error`: Emitted if encoding, sending, or size check fails